Chart Color Schemes

 Hassall Grove - Plumpton hosts a young demographic, positioning it in the bottom quartile nationwide

 Hassall Grove - Plumpton's median age is 34 years, which is lower than Greater Sydney's average of 37 years and Australia's median age of 38 years.
-Compared to Greater Sydney, Hassall Grove - Plumpton has a higher proportion of residents aged 15-24 (16.3%) but fewer residents aged 25-34 (12.9%).
-Between the 2021 Census and the present day, the population aged 65 to 74 has increased from 6.6% to 8.0%, while the 15 to 24 age group has risen from 15.3% to 16.3%.
-Conversely, the 25 to 34 age group has declined from 13.9% to 12.9%.
-By 2041, population forecasts indicate significant demographic shifts in Hassall Grove - Plumpton.
-The 75 to 84 age cohort is projected to experience the strongest growth, increasing by 169% to reach 1,755 residents.
-Residents aged 65 and above will drive all population growth, reflecting demographic aging trends.
-Conversely, population declines are forecast for the 45 to 54 and 0 to 4 age groups.
+Compared to Greater Sydney, Hassall Grove - Plumpton has a higher percentage of residents aged 15-24 (16.3%) but fewer residents aged 25-34 (12.9%).
+Between the 2021 Census and now, the population aged 65-74 has increased from 6.6% to 8.0%, while the 15-24 age group has risen from 15.3% to 16.3%.
+Conversely, the 25-34 age group has decreased from 13.9% to 12.9%.
+By 2041, population forecasts show significant demographic changes in Hassall Grove - Plumpton.
+The 75-84 age cohort is projected to grow by 169%, adding 1,102 residents and reaching a total of 1,755.
+Residents aged 65 and above will drive all population growth, indicating demographic aging trends.
+Conversely, populations in the 45-54 and 0-4 age groups are projected to decline.